 Bereavement support and referral

 The Palliative Care team realizes that the pain of loss for a family continues after the death of a loved one.
 The team will keep in contact with the family in a variety of ways to offer support and to make suggestions for resources in the community, such as bereavement support groups.
-The Palliative Care Service mails one-page Bereavement Readings to the families at regular intervals during the first year after the death.
+The Palliative Care Division mails one-page Bereavement Readings to the families at regular intervals during the first year after the death.

 How does palliative care differ from hospice care?